-March is on its way, and Musement takes a look at five destinations where you should travel during this unpredictable month.
+March is on its way, and Musement takes a look at eight destinations where you should travel during this unpredictable month.

 In some places, March can be iffy.
-Spring may arrive in a timely manner or winter might decide to linger a little bit longer, which makes Marks a perfect time to travel…so long as inclement weather conditions don’t delay your flight.
-Here are five cities we suggest visiting this month.
+Spring may arrive in a timely manner or winter might decide to linger a little bit longer, which makes March a perfect time to travel…so long as inclement weather conditions don’t delay your flight.
+Here are eight cities we suggest visiting this month.

 1. Rio de Janeiro